 Michael Sollis : Associate Artist

-Random Audio Sample: Hit me! : five variations on a theme by Michael Sollis, from the CD Selected Works by AMC Represented Artists, vol. 66
+Random Audio Sample: Ballad of a Highlands man : a journey in five parts by Michael Sollis, from the CD Selected Works by AMC Represented Artists, vol. 66

 - Browse works by Michael Sollis